-- If you haven’t been camping with children before, start somewhere close to home like Deep Creek Conservation Park.
+- If you haven’t been camping with children before, start somewhere close to home like Deep Creek National Park.
 It’s only an hour-and-a-half from the Adelaide CBD so you can always pack up and head home if you need to.

 - Embrace dirt!
 It’s a part of playing outside and will always wash off.